 • Round white potatoes—are medium-sized, round with a light tan to freckled brown skin and waxy to creamy textured flesh.
 Round whites are moist with low to medium starch.
 They are well suited for boiling, roasting, frying, and mashing.
 Round whites hold their shape after cooking.

 Round whites are grown mostly in the Northeastern United States.
 Round white varieties include Kennebec, Superior, and Atlantic.

-• Purple potatoes or blue potatoes—are heirloom potatoes with grayish blue to purple skins and usually inky blue flesh.
-They are delicate flavored.
-Purple and blue skinned potatoes are low in starch and can be boiled, steamed, roasted, fried, mashed, or served in stews, salads, and au gratin dishes.
+• Purple potatoes or blue potatoes—are heirloom potatoes with grayish-blue to purple skins and usually inky blue flesh.
+They are delicately flavored.
+Purple and blue-skinned potatoes are low in starch and can be boiled, steamed, roasted, fried, mashed, or served in stews, salads, and au gratin dishes.

 New potatoes often come to market in the spring and early summer.
 They are never kept in storage because of their high sugar content.
-New potatoes are great for cooking whole, boiling, or pan roasting.
-They keep their shape after cooking and are good used in potato salads.
+New potatoes are great for cooking whole, boiling, or pan-roasting.
+They keep their shape after cooking and are well-used in potato salads.